Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/initial-state.md

 Coming up with an initial state can be tricky.

 Often you model entities that have a lot of mandatory information to them.
-In a traditional DB, you would mark the corresponding column as `NOT NULL`.
-In an event-based system like ActyxOS, you will translate this into a "Creation Event" with a type that contains a field for each piece of mandatory information.
+In a traditional database, you would mark the corresponding column as `NOT NULL`.
+In an event-based system like ActyxOS, you will translate this into a "Creation Event" with a type that contains a field for each piece of mandatory
+information:

 ```ts
 type ProcessCreated = {